fakenzer/fcj-workshop/content/Lambda-configuration/Resource-deleter/_index.md

 - Detailed logging for audit trails
 - Cross-region support

-This Lambda function will ensure resource deletion is performed safely, with control, and auditability.
+This Lambda function will ensure that resource deletion is performed safely, with control, and in an auditable manner.